 Most, if not all, people find writing a mentally taxing task.
 But it’s a very crucial skill necessary in the world of business.
-From emails and proposals to presentations – business writing goes a long way in making every step of growing your business a success.
+From emails and formal letters, proposals to presentations – business writing goes a long way in making every step of growing your business a success.

 An entrepreneur knows the impact and the value of having excellent business writing skills, but not everyone is endowed with it.
-The good news is, like any skill, business writing can be learnt and improved.
+The good news is, like any skill, business writing can be learned and improved.
 You don’t even necessarily have to spend a single dime to acquire and improve your business writing skill.

 Here are some free tools and resources you can use: